Logo

 Anya Gair

 After more than a decade of low interest rates, the cost of having a mortgage is on the rise.
-The Bank of England’s base rate, which sets the benchmark for interest rates across the UK, has increased 14 times in a row.
-In December 2021 it stood at just 0.1%, while it's currently at 5.25% - a level not seen in around 15 years.
+The Bank of England’s base rate, which sets the benchmark for interest rates across the UK, is at a 16-year high since last August.
+In December 2021 it stood at just 0.1%, while it's currently at 5.25%.

-If you’re a first time buyer, all this uncertainty in the market might leave you wondering whether you should fix your mortgage and how long to fix your mortgage for.
+Whether you’re a first-time buyer, home mover or remortgager, all this uncertainty in the market might leave you wondering whether you should fix your mortgage and how long to fix your mortgage for.
 To make your decision that little bit easier, we’ve weighed up the pros and cons of fixing your mortgage interest rate in this guide.

 In this guide